 Pier 7: Just north of the Ferry Building is a long skinny pier that offers unobstructed views at the end.

 Pier 14: This pier is on the south side of the Ferry Building is another option for unobstructed views of the Bay Bridge in San Francisco.

 Here are a few of the best tours that offer views and more details about this SF gem.

 Night Tour by Bus: This 90-minute night bus tour offers you the chance to learn more about SF at night.
 You will learn about top attractions including spending some time hearing more about the Bay Bridge in San Francisco as well as The Bay Lights show.
-Visit City Sightseeing for more details.
+Visit GetYourGuide for more details.